 Available resources for ADTA #GivingTuesday Grant recipients:

-PR Chair will curate a toolkit, including, but not limited to: information sheets, press release template, attendance sheet, and pre- and post- surveys.
-These resources will be available for ADTA #GivingTuesday projects no later than November 1, 2018.
+PR and GA Chairs will curate a toolkit, including, but not limited to: information sheets, ADTA logo, pre- and post- surveys, Executive Summary Template.
+These resources will be available to grantees no later than July 15, 2019.

 The Review Process:

 All applications will undergo a Blind Review by a designated Review Committee.
-A Blind Review consists of the reviewers not having knowledge of the applicants’ name.
-The ADTA Office will be responsible for de-identifying applications and will hold the applicants’ information until the review process is completed by the committee.
+A Blind Review consists of the reviewers not having knowledge of the applicant’s name.
+The ADTA Office will be responsible for de-identifying applications and sending them to the Treasurer.

-The full content of all applications will remain confidential and only the applicant may choose to share their application details after the award is announced.
+The full content of all applications will remain confidential.
+The applicant may choose to share their application details after the award is announced.

-Designated #GivingTuesday Review Committee members are not synonymous with the Program Management Committee.
-Review Committee members may/may not include: active Board of Directors chairperson(s), former grant recipient(s), and/or designee(s) of the ADTA Board of Directors and must be active members of ADTA.
-Review Committee members are ineligible for application to the #GivingTuesday Grant under review.
+Review Committee members are not synonymous with the Program Management Committee.
+Review Committee members must be active members of ADTA and may/may not include: active Board of Directors chairperson(s), former grant recipient(s), and/or designee(s) of the ADTA Board.

 Responsible for the implementation, maintenance, growth, fundraising, and continuity of the #GivingTuesday Grant Program.
-The committee is comprised of current/active members of the ADTA Board of Directors:
+This committee is comprised of current members of the ADTA Board of Directors:

 ADTA Public Relations Chair